jmonlong/PopSV/3-Visualization.md

 You can also specify related samples (e.g. parents) that will be displayed with a specific color.
 This might help understanding the mode of inheritance or veracity of the variant.
 It looks like this:

 ![Interactive breakpoint fine-tuning trio](public/bkptInteractive-trio.jpg)

+In practice, you **need access to the BAM files** and to **run it locally** (for the web-browser application).
+I would recommend to **mount** the cluster/server with the BAM files on your laptop.
+Then you might need to tweak a bit the paths in the *bam* column of `files.df` to include your mounting location.